Terms and Conditions

 A subscription in a Community Shared Agriculture program is a commitment, both in terms of time and finances.

-Before you make a decision about subscribing, we would ask that you read these terms and conditions.
+Before you make a decision about subscribing, we ask that you read these Terms and Conditions.

 In signing up for our CSA program you agree to abide by our Terms and Conditions.

-Terms and Conditions - Early Bird and Main Season (May through November)
+Terms and Conditions - 2025 (June through November)

 Our Community Shared Agriculture program is an opportunity to be a partner in our farm operation.
 It allows you the opportunity to purchase a share of the harvest, bypassing the conventional supply chain and directly contributing to the viability of a small-scale, organic farm in your region.
 You are supplying a local farm with operating capital at the beginning of the season, when farming expenses are incurred.
 You are making a choice to invest in a local, organic farm operation -- this is a social and environmental commitment on your part!
 In joining a Community Shared Agriculture program, you are also sharing the risk of the season with the farmer and other members.